ECPI – making great choices

 • receive some new contributions that are left in accumulation phase (1 April) – so the fund is back to being a mix of pension and accumulation accounts

-Under the old regime, the trustee of this fund would have no choice but to use the actuarial certificate method to claim ECPI for 1 July – 31 December and 1 April – 30 June and the segregated method from 1 January – 31 March.
-For some funds it was even more complicated (ie lots more distinct periods where fund was segregated or not segregated).
+Under the rules that apply by default, the trustee of this fund would have no choice but to use the actuarial certificate method to claim ECPI for 1 July – 31 December and 1 April – 30 June and the segregated method from 1 January – 31 March.
+For some funds it can be even more complicated (ie lots more distinct periods where fund was segregated or not segregated).

-• do exactly the same as always (use both methods at different times of the year as outlined above), or
+• take the default approach (use both methods at different times of the year as outlined above), or

 • use the actuarial certificate method for the whole year.